Naomi Wu

 Naomi Wu, also known as Sexy Cyborg (机械妖姬 (機械妖姬, Jīxiè Yāojī, Machinery Enchantress)), is a Chinese DIY maker and internet personality.
-As an advocate of women in STEM, transhumanism, open source hardware, and body modification, she attempts to challenge gender and tech stereotypes with a flamboyant public persona, using objectification of her appearance to inspire women.
+As an advocate of women in STEM, transhumanism, open source hardware, and body modification, she attempts to challenge gender and tech stereotypes with a flamboyant public persona.

-Personal life

-Wu was raised as a boy due to the one-child policy in China at the time.
-She remembers wanting to look like the beautiful ladies who were mistresses of Hong Kong businessmen.
-She discovered her own gender and sexual identity when she was a teenager.
-She identifies as a dee lesbian.

 Work

 Wu's maker projects often center on wearable technology, including cyberpunk clothes and accessories, along with other projects.
 One of her early designs (2015) was 3D-printed "Wu Ying" (Chinese for "shadowless") platform heels, with a compartment that hides hacker tools including a keystroke recorder, a wireless router, and lock-picking tools.
 She explained to an interviewer that women's clothing often lacks pockets, but "chunky platform style shoes that many women in China wear to appear taller—have a lot of unused space."